Skip to main content

 Commence CPR at any time if person is unresponsive and not breathing normally

-ALWAYS give adrenaline injector FIRST, if someone has SEVERE AND SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice), even if there are no skin symptoms.
+ALWAYS give adrenaline device FIRST, if someone has SEVERE AND SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice), even if there are no skin symptoms.
 THEN SEEK MEDICAL HELP.

 If adrenaline is accidentally injected, phone your local poisons information centre.
 Continue to follow this plan for the person with the allergic reaction.